openaire/login-docs/docs/developer/guide-for-sps.md

 endpoint at the OpenID Provider.

-This endpoint is normally obtained via the `end_session_endpoint` element of the OP's Configuration page and the parameters that are used in the logout request at the Logout Endpoint are defined below:
+This endpoint is normally obtained via the `end_session_endpoint` element of the OP's Configuration page.
+Parameters used in the logout request are detailed
+below:

-- `id_token_hint`: ID Token previously issued by the OP to the Relying Party passed to the Logout Endpoint as a hint about the end user's current authenticated session with the Client.
-This is used as an indication of the identity of the end user that the RP is requesting be logged out by the OP.
+- `id_token_hint`: The ID Token previously issued by the OpenAIRE AAI OP to your Relying Party (RP) and provided to the Logout Endpoint as a hint regarding the end user’s current authenticated session with the client.
+It indicates the identity of the end user that the RP is requesting the OpenAIRE AAI to log out.
+If the `id_token_hint` parameter is omitted, the user may be prompted to confirm the logout.
-- `client_id`: OAuth 2.0 Client Identifier valid at the Authorization Server.
-  This parameter is needed to specify the Client Identifier when `post_logout_redirect_uri` is used but `id_token_hint` is not.
-Using this parameter, a confirmation dialog will be presented to the end user.
+- `client_id`: This parameter is used to specify the Client Identifier when `post_logout_redirect_uri` is specified but `id_token_hint` is not.
-- `post_logout_redirect_uri`: URI to which the RP is requesting that the end user's browser be redirected after a logout has been performed.
-This URI should use the HTTPS scheme and the value must have been previously registered in the client configuration.
+- `post_logout_redirect_uri`: URI to which the RP is requesting that the end user’s browser be redirected after a logout has been performed.
+This URI should use the `HTTPS` scheme and the value must have been previously registered in the configuration of the client in the OpenAIRE AAI.
 Note that you need to include either the `client_id` or `id_token_hint` parameter in case the `post_logout_redirect_uri` is included.

+You can use either `HTTP GET` or `HTTP POST` to send the logout request to the Logout Endpoint.

 ##### Example Requests